 The RSU awards granted to Messrs.
 Hearn and Millwater on March 2, 2009 each vest in full upon a termination of employment by the Company without Cause.
 The Board, in its sole discretion, may accelerate the vesting of all other RSUs and options upon a termination of employment for any reason other than Cause.
-For purposes of those option and RSU awards, "Cause" is defined as: (i) the participant's continued and/or chronic failure to adequately and/or competently perform his or her material duties with respect to the Company or its subsidiaries after having been provided reasonable notice of such failure and a period of at least ten days after the participant's receipt of such notice to cure and/or correct such performance failure; (ii) willful misconduct by the participant in connection with the participant's employment which is injurious to the Company or its subsidiaries (willful misconduct shall be understood to include, but not be limited to, any breach of the duty of loyalty owed by the participant to the Company or its subsidiaries); (iii) conviction of any criminal act (other than minor road traffic violations not involving imprisonment); (iv) any breach of the participant's restrictive covenants as provided in the award agreement (if applicable), in the participant's employment agreement (if any), or any other non-compete agreement and/or confidentiality agreement entered into between the participant and the Company or any of its subsidiaries (other than an insubstantial, inadvertent and non-recurring breach); or (v) any material violation of any written Company policy after reasonable notice and an opportunity to cure such violation within ten (10) days after the participant's receipt of such notice.
+For purposes of those option and RSU awards, "Cause" is defined as: (i) the participant's continued and/or chronic failure to adequately and/or competently perform his or her material duties with respect to the Company or its subsidiaries after having been provided reasonable notice of such failure and a period of at least ten days after the participant's receipt of such notice to cure and/or correct such performance failure; (ii) willful misconduct by the participant in connection with the participant's employment which is injurious to the Company or its subsidiaries); (iii) conviction of any criminal act (other than minor road traffic violations not involving imprisonment); (iv) any breach of the participant's restrictive covenants as provided in the award agreement (if applicable), in the participant's employment agreement (if any), or any other non-compete agreement and/or confidentiality agreement entered into between the participant and the Company or any of its subsidiaries (other than an insubstantial, inadvertent and non-recurring breach); or (v) any material violation of any written Company policy after reasonable notice and an opportunity to cure such violation within ten (10) days after the participant's receipt of such notice.